vvkumar2/vvkumar2.github.io/README.md

 obesity_features_scaled = feature_scaler.fit_transform(obesity_features)
 ```

-Normalization was essential to ensure that each variable contributes equally to the analysis and to prevent any feature with a larger scale from dominating the model's learning process.
+Shown above is the process to normalize our data.
+Normalization is essential to ensure that each variable contributes equally to the analysis and to prevent any feature with a larger scale from dominating the model's learning process.
 Initially, all features were considered for the model.
 A strategic 80/20 split was executed to separate the data into training and testing sets.

 ## Model Selection and Justification

 The choice of the RandomForestClassifier was driven by the nature of the problem and the characteristics of the dataset.
 Given that the task is to predict distinct categories of obesity levels, this is a supervised learning problem with a classification goal.

-A RandomForestClassifier was preferred over simpler models like regression due to its ability to handle non-linear relationships between features and the target variable.
+A RandomForestClassifier was preferred over simpler models like linear regression due to its ability to handle non-linear relationships between features and the target variable.
 It is particularly adept at managing complex interactions and hierarchies within the data.
 Additionally, its inherent mechanism of averaging multiple decision trees reduces the risk of overfitting, making it a robust choice for this dataset.

 Random forests also provide valuable insights into feature importance, which is crucial in understanding the underlying factors contributing to obesity.
 This aspect was leveraged to refine the feature set and improve model performance.